 Where Dominica’s Past Still Breathes

-Step inside Dominica’s last surviving historic Estate – a place where rum, history, and heritage come alive in the heart of the Nature Island.
+Step inside Dominica’s last surviving rum producer – a place where rum, history, and heritage come alive in the heart of the Nature Island.

 What You’ll Discover on Your Tour